Tamanna-Aggarwal-2004/Ai-resume-screening-system/README.md

 ## ⚙️ How It Works

-1. User uploads a resume and provides a job description
+1. User uploads a resume and enters a job description
 2. Text is cleaned and preprocessed using NLP techniques
 3. TF-IDF converts text into numerical vectors
 4. Cosine similarity is computed between resume and job description